 Aimee writes blog articles like “The Farmer’s Market is coming to (Mid)town!” for Girls on the Grid and volunteers for the Sacramento Area Emergency Housing Center when she’s not at a farmers market or growing tomatoes/basil, feeding her caprese salad habit.

 Board of Directors

-Peg Tomlinson-Poswall, board member of California Food Literacy Center, is a food consultant, writer and activist, who is well known for her philanthropic work in Sacramento.
+Peg Tomlinson-Poswall, president of California Food Literacy Center, is a food consultant, writer and activist, who is well known for her philanthropic work in Sacramento.
 In the 90s, Peg opened Food for Thought, an eclectic eatery that served simple yet delectable fare.
 For decades, Peg has combined food with community activism by hosting countless dinners to raise funds for nonprofits in Sacramento.
 Beyond fundraising, Peg has also brought people together to solve problems in the community.

 Food literacy is a passion for Peg because she is concerned with the unhealthy food that people are eating these days.
 She believes in educating children on food literacy, and thus making a difference in their lives.

 “If we can catch them early and teach them that food is medicine, then we might have a chance of changing the direction this world is going in.”

 Shannin Stein is the vice president of California Food Literacy Center and co-owner and General Manager with Broderick Roadhouse and Wicked ‘Wich.
 In addition to over fifteen years in the restaurant industry, she spent two years as the driving force behind Feeding Crane Farms and was the Food Assistance Program Manager at Sacramento Food Bank & Family Services.
 Her diverse experiences give her a unique perspective on the state of food access in the Sacramento region.